-Join a culturally rich and diverse creative community where learning and teaching extend from the studio to a professional network of leading art professionals and through participation in public exhibitions and events.
+Join a diverse creative community where learning and teaching extend from the studio to a professional network of leading art professionals in London and beyond.

 Each year, students from BA Fine Art participate in group exhibitions either online or in a physical spaces, where possible these include external gallery events.

-Your first year concentrates on understanding and working with different models as a fine artist, ensuring you have exposure to all the different workshops and facilities available to you.
+In full-time mode, your first year focuses on understanding and working with different models as a fine artist, ensuring you have exposure to all the different workshops and facilities available to you.

-Your final year of your degree enables you to consolidate and refine your art, developing your studio practice to a professional level.
+The final year of your degree enables you to consolidate and refine your art, developing your practice to a professional level.

 The module aims to: